Alex Sidorenko AvatarAlex Sidorenko

 It still doesn't work - every component re-renders.

-This happens because we put items as a dependency for useCallback .
-Every time items update, useCallback returns a new reference of the function.
-This causes onChange prop to change, therefore updating every component in the list.
+This happens because we put items as a dependency for useCallback.
+Every time items updates, useCallback returns a new reference of the function.
+This causes the onChange prop to change, therefore updating every component in the list.

 To fix this, we need to stop relying on items as a dependency.
 We can achieve that with a functional state update: